-Learn more about best practices for BSC and Product Ads.
+Learn more about best practices for MSC and Product Ads.

 Shopping Campaigns is designed to help you create, import, align, manage, and edit your Product Ads.
 It’s also meant to showcase retailers’ new, used or refurbished products with an image, price and company name.

 One of the most important things to remember when using shopping campaigns and product ads is to use the same strategies you're already familiar with for your other ads.
 Techniques such as setting appropriate targeting, using negative keywords and regular monitoring are still important.
 So as you set up your shopping campaigns, don't forget all those best practices you already know.

 Thanks for reading this Study guide on Microsoft Shopping Campaigns and product ads.
 Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.